-Revenue is recognized when control of the promised goods is transferred at the point of shipment to a customer, and when performance conditions are satisfied, in an amount that reflects the consideration that the Company expects to receive in exchange for those goods as per the agreement with the customer.
-The Company generates all its revenue from agreements with customers.
+Revenue is recognized when control of the promised goods is transferred at the point of shipment to a customer, and when performance conditions are satisfied at the customer location, in an amount that reflects the consideration that the Company expects to receive in exchange for those goods as per the agreement with the customer.
+The Company generates all its revenue from agreements with customers based on equipment shipment dates and when customer location work is completed.
 In case agreements with multiple performance obligations, the Company identifies each performance obligation and evaluates whether the performance obligations are distinct within the context of the agreement at the agreement's inception.
 Performance obligations that are not distinct at agreement inception are combined.
 The Company allocates the transaction price to each distinct performance obligation proportionately based on the estimated standalone selling price for each performance obligation and then evaluates how the services are transferred to the customer to determine the timing of revenue recognition.